F-1 STEM OPT Extension

 How to Apply

-Pay the $280 STEM OPT Administrative Fee.
+Pay the $280 STEM OPT Administration Fee.
 You remain in F-1 status under Columbia’s sponsorship with an active SEVIS record during your authorized period of 24 months of a STEM OPT extension.

 Allow up to 10 business days for us to review and process your application.
-We will notify you by email when your new I-20 with OPT recommendation is ready.
-You may pick it up or request FedEx delivery on the STEM OPT Extension request form.
+We will notify you by email when your new I-20 with STEM OPT extension recommendation is ready to be picked up or shipped.

 Mail your OPT application to USCIS via FedEx or UPS